delfick/credo/README.rst

 I don't see in my normal usage.

 So until tests are written, this should be **considered alpha quality**.

-Also, credulous has more people working on it and one of the reasons they chose golang was the ability to distribute a single, static binary.

-Credo, however, does have some things credulous doesn't and a different approach to storing and retrieving information.

 Features
 --------